eclipse-keyple/keyple-website/content/home/adopters.md

 active = true
 weight = 40

-title = "Who uses Eclipse Keyple™?" subtitle = "Add your logo as [adopter/user](https://iot.eclipse.org/adopters/) of Eclipse Keyple™ to this list."
+title = "They are using Eclipse Keyple™"

 [design]
   columns = "1"